-Humanity & Inclusion works in Yemen to support vulnerable people and people with disabilities as well as those injured in the regional conflict which has affected the country since March 2015.
-The organisation supports NGOs to better include vulnerable people, including people with disabilities, in the emergency response.
+HI works in Yemen to support vulnerable people and persons with disabilities as well as those injured in the regional conflict which has affected the country since March 2015.
+The organisation also supports NGOs to better include persons with disabilities in the emergency response.

 Bushra, 24 years old.
 She was injured in abombing.
 Sha was taken care by Humanity & Inclusion. | © HI